An Introduction to Design Patterns

 }

-Let’s use the Strategy design pattern and create three strategies, and then we will change them at runtime.
+Let’s use the Strategy design pattern and create three strategies for the AI, and then we will change them at runtime.

 • Random The first strategy is random, it randomly choose an Action (Rock, Paper, or Scissors).